Zarcuel/Crawly/README.md

 # Crawly

-**Crawly** is a fast, parallelized web scanner that crawls websites to detect privacy-impacting elements like tracking cookies, social media embeds, and analytics scripts using Playwright and BeautifulSoup.
+**Crawly** is a fast, parallel processing web scanner that crawls websites to detect privacy-impacting elements like tracking cookies, social media embeds, and analytics scripts using Playwright and BeautifulSoup.

 ---